Kevin Toliver

 Kevin Toliver II (born November 24, 1995) is an American professional football cornerback.
 He played college football at LSU.

-Early years
+Early life

 Toliver attended Trinity Christian Academy in Jacksonville, Florida.
 In high school he played quarterback and cornerback for Trinity Christian.

 He committed to play football for the LSU Tigers on November 5, 2012, as a sophomore in high school.

 College career

 As a true freshman in 2015, Toliver played in all 12 of LSU's games, tallying 35 tackles, one interception, and five pass deflections.

 In 2016, as a sophomore, Toliver only played in seven games, missing the last five games due to a shoulder injury.
 In those seven games, he made 21 total tackles.

 As a junior in 2017, Toliver played in 12 of LSU's 13 games, missing only their season opener against BYU.
 In 12 games, he compiled 28 tackles, one interception, one sack, two forced fumbles and 10 pass deflections.
 On January 8, 2018, Toliver announced that he would forgo his senior year in an effort to pursue a career in the National Football League (NFL).